mrc-ide/EpiEstim/README.md

 ## Vignettes

-Please see https://mrc-ide.github.io/EpiEstim/ for vignettes with worked examples, FAQs and details about how EpiEstim can be used alongside some other R packages in an outbreak analysis workflow.
+Please see the [vignettes](https://mrc-ide.github.io/EpiEstim/) on our documentation website for vignettes with worked examples, FAQs and details about how EpiEstim can be used alongside some other R packages in an outbreak analysis workflow.